weteachme/slate/source/includes/orders/_attendees.md

 ```

-This endpoint sends enrolment email by payment activity id.
+This endpoint sends enrolment email by attendee id.

 ### HTTP Request